 RN Graduate Nursing

-- Less than 6 months of RN experience
+- Six (6) months or less of RN experience

-- Official transcripts will be required if selected for an interview.
+- Unofficial transcripts will be required if selected for an interview.

-- Three (3) clinical letters of recommendation on official letterhead will be required if selected for an interview.
+- Two (2) clinical letters of recommendation will be required if selected for an interview.

 How to Apply